crowdsecurity/crowdsec/docs/references/plugins_api.md

 ## Foreword

 You can create your own `.so` plugins to perform specific actions when a scenario is triggered.
+A plugin can either be used to implement a notification plugin (ie. slack), or to fully manage a backend (ie. your-favorite-database)
 Each plugin has its own configuration file, allowing you to provide parameters to your code.

+## Interface

 Plugins are created in go and must conform to the following interface :